About Medical Assisting

 How much does a Dental Assistant make?

 Dental Assistants aid in the preparation, sanitation, and administrative duties of an oral dentistry office.
-According to the Bureau of Labor Statistics Dental Assistants an average annual wage of $38,690.
+According to the Bureau of Labor Statistics Dental Assistants have an average annual wage of $38,690.

 About Heating Ventilation & Air Conditioning (HVAC)